 Why is it important to improve your business strategy?

-In order to understand the benefits of a good strategy, first we must understand what exactly it refers to.
+In order to understand the benefits of a good strategy, we must first understand what exactly it refers to.
 According to Henry Mintzberg, strategy can be defined by using the 5 P’s:

 - Perspective – Vision, mission, values and goals;